starry-shivam/server-monitor-bot/README.md

 # Server Monitor Bot

-Telegram bot for server monitoring and safe remote operations.
+Telegram bot for server monitoring and managing my homeserver. **Intended for personal use only, No issues/PR accepted**.

 ## What It Does